Part 2B Course

 • Exam tips

-• There will be plenty of opportunity for informal one-to-one conversation with the UK faculty over coffee, lunch etc. The course is small, focussed, relaxed, and personal.
+• There will be plenty of opportunities for informal one-to-one conversations with the UK faculty over coffee, lunch, etc. The course is small, focused, relaxed, and personal.

 UK practice largely reflects modern, evidence-based international practice.
-Wherever you work, the FRCR exam is a benchmark for ability and understanding in the practice of modern clinical oncology.
+Wherever you work, the FRCR exam is a benchmark for ability and understanding in modern clinical oncology.

-The aim of the exam is to ensure that those who pass are able to function as good, safe oncologists, working to contemporary British standards and guidelines for radiotherapy, SACT, AOS, and supportive care, as practiced in cancer centres large and small across the UK.
+The exam aims to ensure that those who pass can function as good, safe oncologists, working to contemporary British standards and guidelines for radiotherapy, SACT, AOS, and supportive care, as practised in cancer centres large and small across the UK.

-This is an exam which tests your ability to demonstrate conventional and practical understanding and decision-making for the sort of clinical situations relevant to everyday patients in a busy modern oncology department.
+This exam tests your ability to demonstrate conventional and practical understanding and decision-making in clinical situations relevant to everyday patients in a busy modern oncology department.

-We recognise that international FRCR 2B candidates, who often have superb book learning, good clinical experience, and who are clearly impressive in relaxed conversation, often perform less well than expected in the exam.
-Reasons for this are multifactorial.
+We recognise that international FRCR 2B candidates, who often have superb book learning, good clinical experience, and are clearly impressive in relaxed conversation, often perform less well than expected in the exam.
+The reasons for this are multifactorial.

 The Cardiff course has since 2012 devoted specific sessions for international delegates attending the course in Wales, to very good benefit.
 We have also learned a great deal.